-The first biennial Hallowell Granite Symposium will take place September 2021 at Stevens Commons in Hallowell in partnership with the Maine Stone Workers Guild.
-Six of Maine’s most notable sculptors will transform Hallowell granite into works of art inspired by one of the four “Maine200” Bicentennial themes over the ten day event.
+Please join us for the first Hallowell Granite Symposium September 11-19, 2021 at Stevens Commons in Hallowell when six of Maine’s most notable sculptors (all members of the Maine Stone Workers Guild) will transform Hallowell granite into works of art inspired by one of the four “Maine200” Bicentennial themes.

-The public will be invited to interact with the artists on site at Stevens Commons daily between 10am and 4pm and to watch the sculptures develop over time.
-Visitors will vote for their favorite sculpture and one work of art will be selected to commemorate the Maine State Bicentennial as permanent public art.
-The other sculptures will remain at Stevens Commons or be placed elsewhere in the city to be offered for sale on behalf of the artists through Hallowell Arts & Cultural Committee (HACC).
+The public is invited to visit and interact with the artists on site at Stevens Commons daily between 10am and 4pm – plan to visit more than once to watch the sculptures develop over time.
+Visitors will vote for their favorite sculpture and one or more work of art will be selected to commemorate the Maine State Bicentennial in Hallowell as permanent public art.
+The other sculptures will remain at Stevens Commons or be placed elsewhere in the city to be offered for sale on behalf of the artists through The Harlow.

-A presentation on the history of the granite industry in Hallowell will formally launch the symposium, including an illustrated timeline depicting the introduction, expansion and ultimate decline of the granite industry.
-A history booth at the symposium will feature tools and other artifacts from the granite industry.
+Start your visit at the Welcome Center tent to learn about the history of the granite industry in Hallowell.
+The Historic Hallowell Committee has put together an illustrated timeline depicting the introduction, expansion and ultimate decline of the granite industry and tools and other artifacts from the granite industry will be on display.